kiegroup/github-action-build-chain/README.md

 - **additional-flags** (optional. '' by default): The chance to define additional flags for the execution, as it is done on the CLI side.
 Just semicolon (;) separated, like '--skipParallelCheckout;--skipExecution;-cct (mvn .\*)||\$1 -s settings.xml'.

   > ```
-  > additional-flags: "--fullDownstream"
+  > additional-flags: "--fullProjectDependencyTree"
-  > additional-flags: "--fullDownstream;--skipParallelCheckout"
+  > additional-flags: "--fullProjectDependencyTree;--skipParallelCheckout"
-  > additional-flags: "--skipParallelCheckout; --fullDownstream"
+  > additional-flags: "--skipParallelCheckout; --fullProjectDependencyTree"
   > additional-flags: "--skipParallelCheckout; -cct (mvn .*)||$1 -s settings.xml"
   > ```